Spinning Planning Experience into Practical Wisdom

 Reflection involves many useful questions: Why was one planning effort successful and another one not?
 Was success or failure attributable to the planner's actions, or beyond them?
 Were particular decisions or actions instrumental in the outcome?

 Here, I draw on Donald Schön's distinction between reflection-on-action and reflection-in-action.
-Reflection-on-action is after-the-fact reflection in which we reconstruct what happened, organize it, and seek lessons for the future.
-Reflection-in-action involves observing how we think and act in during a planning assignment.
+Reflection-on-action is an after-the-fact reflection in which we reconstruct what happened, organize it, and seek lessons for the future.
+Reflection-in-action involves observing how we think and act during a planning assignment.
 Reflection-in-action can draw on the practical wisdom we accrue when we regularly reflect on past actions.

 Bolton and Delderfield's 2018 book on reflective writing for the professions, Reflective Practice, poses some useful reflection-in-action questions.
 In any assignment, planners can ask: